T-NIKHIL/T-NIKHIL.github.io/regularization.md

 <p align='justify'>
     The $\lambda$ parameter controls the strength of the
     $L^1$ norm penalty.
+This is called as a hyperparameter and requires manual tuning as we will see below.
     For now lets fix the value to 0.5.
 </p>

 ```python